OpenAT/sosync/README.md

 online_sosync_user = theuser3
 online_sosync_pw = thepass17
 ```

+If throttle_ms equals 0, throttling will be omitted totally.
+Otherwise, throttle_ms represents the minimum time
+a sync job will occupy.
+Meaning, if a sync job finishes in a time larger than throttle_ms, no throttling will
+occur at all, if a sync job finishes faster, it will sleep for the remaining time.

 ### Running the application
 Change the working directory to the application directory.
 After that the following command can be used to start and run the application: